ruifig/vim-vs/readme.md

 * Support for Visual Studio 2013/2015/2017 solutions/projects
 	* Might work with earlier Visual Studio solutions
 	* No support for custom build commands (As-in: A file is compiled with something else other than CL.exe)
-* Build is done asynchronously to the quickfix window
+* Build is done asynchronously with output showing in the quickfix window

 Requirements to use: